RafaelMostert/detectron2_production/README.md

 ## Citing this work

-If you use this work, you are using a derivative work of Detectron2, therefore please use the following BibTeX entry.
+If you use this work, you are using a derivative work of Detectron2, therefore please use the following BibTeX entries.

 ```BibTeX
 @article{Mostert2022